redcross/smoke-alarm-portal/INSTALL.md

         $ couchdb

 5. Create database using [Futon](https://wiki.apache.org/couchdb/Getting_started_with_Futon
 ).
 Navigate to http://localhost:5984/\_utils/ on the local server.
 Click on the "Create Database" link at the upper left of the screen.
-Enter "smoke\_detector\_requests" for the database name
+Enter "smoke\_alarm\_requests" for the database name.

 6. Get the required node modules by running npm.